arpitbbhayani/articles/blogs/decipher-repeated-key-xor.md

 ## Bruteforce to recover the original text

-The above-defined function will return the length of the Encryption Key used to encrypt the plain text.
+The function `compute_key_length` returns the length of the Encryption Key used to encrypt the plain text.
 Once we know the length, we can apply Bruteforce with all possible keys of that length and try to decipher the ciphertext.
-The approach of deciphering will be very similar to how it was done to [Decipher single-byte XOR Ciphertext](https://arpitbhayani.me/blogs/decipher-single-xor) i.e. by using Letter Frequency Distribution and Fitting Quotient to find which key leads to the plain text that is closest to a genuine English sentence.
+The approach of deciphering will be very similar to how it was done to [Decipher single-byte XOR Ciphertext](https://arpitbhayani.me/blogs/decipher-single-xor) i.e. by using [Letter Frequency Distribution](https://en.wikipedia.org/wiki/Letter_frequency) and Fitting Quotient to find which key leads to the plain text that is closest to a genuine English sentence.

-This approach was also tested against 100 random English sentences with random Encryption keys of varying lengths and it was found that this deciphering technique worked with an accuracy of 99%.
-Even if the approach is not fool-proof, it does pretty well in eliminating keys that would definitely not result in a correct plain text.
+A test was run on 100 random English sentences with random Encryption keys of varying lengths and it was found that this deciphering technique worked with an accuracy of 99%.
+Even though the approach is not fool-proof, it does pretty well in eliminating keys that would definitely not result in a correct plain text.

 # Conclusion

 Deciphering a repeated-key XOR Cipher could also be done using [Kasiski examination](https://en.wikipedia.org/wiki/Kasiski_examination); the method we saw in this essay was Friedman Test using Hamming Distance and Frequency Analysis.
-The main purpose of this essay was to showcase how seemingly unrelated fields work together to solve a seemingly unrelated problem efficiently.
+The main purpose of this essay was to showcase how seemingly unrelated concepts work together to solve an interesting problem efficiently.

 # References